 To deal with such a challenging control problem, a new configuration referred to as Mobile MPC has been recently proposed [15].
-It relies on the explicit consideration of a human operator and is motivated by a practical observation associated to (not exclusively) the field of irrigation.
-Namely, sensors, actuators, or communication links placed outdoor may be prone to excessive wear and tear and thus to malfunctioning due to such a harsh operating environment and little resources for maintenance, and to a theft or a damage by passers-by.
+It relies on the explicit consideration of a human operator and is motivated by a practical observation associated to (not exclusively) the field of irrigation and concerning the problem that sensors, actuators, or communication links placed in outdoor conditions may be prone to excessive wear and tear and consequently to malfunctioning due to the harsh environment they operate in with little financial resources to maintain them well, as well as to a theft or an intentional damage by passers-by.
 Therefore, automatic operation of the gates is not always possible despite the fact that it can bring superior performance over subjective rule-based control of a human operator.
-In Mobile MPC an operator travels between the gates to serve as both the measuring and the actuating medium, and communicates with a remotely located controller using a mobile communication device to send the measurements and to receive the control actions to be applied and the next location to go to.
+Hence, in Mobile MPC an operator travels from one location to another to serve as both the measuring and the actuating medium, and communicates with a remotely located controller using a mobile device to send the measurements and to receive the control actions to be applied as well as the next location where the operator should go to.
 In this way, no equipment needs to be installed at the local sites and instead the operator carries a simple portable device; moreover, communication links do not need to be placed either.
 The central controller is designed using the principles of the MPC taking into account the time that is needed to travel from every one location to another, and the time needed at a site to perform the job.
-This controller works in an event-driven manner, with events associated with the operator arriving at a new location.
+This controller works in an event-driven manner, with events associated with the operator arriving at a new location as well as other circumstances that may require a sudden reaction of the controller.